West Virginia Department of Economic Development marks 10th anniversary of STEP grant program

 Trade missions allow executives to travel to prospective new markets.
 The trade mission also includes four or more business meetings – arranged with help from the U.S. Commercial Service – with prospective customers or distributors.

 TorsionX was in search of a distributor in South Korea.
 McCown met Industry Specialist Jessica Son with the U.S. Commercial Service.
-Through the WVDO and the Commercial Service in South Korea, McCown worked with Son to identify potential distributors for its hydraulic tools.
+Through the WVDED and the Commercial Service in South Korea, McCown worked with Son to identify potential distributors for its hydraulic tools.
 One group proved to be a perfect fit.

 TorsionX’s mission-related travel receipts were eligible for a 50% reimbursement through the STEP program.